arnold-c/OutbreakDetection/manuscript/manuscript.typ

     The optimal threshold for each diagnostic test typically increased monotonically with testing rate.
     With static noise, outbreak detection with RDT-like and perfect tests achieved accuracies of 90%, with comparable delays to outbreak detection.
-    With dynamical noise, the accuracy of perfect test scenarios was superior to those achieved with RDTs ($approx$ 90% vs. $approx$ 80%).
+    With dynamical noise, the accuracy of perfect test scenarios was superior to those achieved with RDTs ($approx$ 90% vs. $lt.eq$ 80%).
     Outbreak detection accuracy declined as dynamical noise increased and leads to permanent alert status with RDT-like tests at very high noise.
     The performance of an outbreak detection system is highly sensitive to the structure and the magnitude of the background noise.
     Depending on the epidemiological context, outbreak detection using RDTs can perform as well as perfect tests.